-Increase the size of a persistent disk
+Change the size of a Persistent Disk

 Linux Windows

-You can increase the size of your Persistent Disk when your virtual machine (VM)instance requires additional storage space orincreased performance limits.You can increase the disk size at any time, whether or not the disk is attachedto a running VM.
+If your virtual machine (VM) instance requires additional storage space orincreased performance limits,you can increase the size of your Persistent Disk.
+You can increase the disk sizeat any time, whether or not the disk is attachedto a running VM.

-When youcreate a custom Linux image orcustom Windows image,you need to manually increase the size of the boot and non-boot disks.
-If you'reusing apublic image, Compute Engineautomatically resizes the boot disks.
+When youcreate a custom Linux image,custom Windows image,or aFedora CoreOS image,you need to manually increase the size of the boot and non-boot disks.
+If you'reusing apublic image (except for Fedora CoreOS images),Compute Engine automatically resizes the boot disks.

 Increasing the size of a disk doesn't delete or modify disk data, but as a bestpractice, before you make any changes to the file system or partitions, alwaysback up your disk by creating a snapshot.

-Compute Engine manages the hardware behind persistent disks, so thatyou can add and resize your disks without handling striping or redundancy.
+Compute Engine manages the hardware behind Persistent Disks, so thatyou can add and resize your disks without handling striping or redundancy.

 Important: Public Google Cloud Images don't use MBR partition typesand can only haveGPT partition types.
 Imported Disks withMBR partition type can only be increased to 2 TB.partitions beyond 2 TB or changing the partition type from MBR to GPT isn'tsupported.
 Images with MBR partitions are not supported by Cloud Customer Care.